nschmidtg/Podcastmix/README.md

+# Note:
+This repository is the starting point of the PodcastMix dataset.
+The main branch is now the forked repo of the [Pompeu Fabra University's Music Technology Group repository](https://github.com/MTG/Podcastmix), where all the most recent updates were uploaded.

 # Podcastmix: A dataset for separating music and speech in podcasts

 Repository containing the code and precedures to reproduce the ICASSP 2022 submission "Podcastmix: A dataset for separating music and speech in podcasts".